Natural deduction in the original forall x systems

 forall x QL Plus

-The system QL Plus, activated with .ForallxQLPlus
+The system QL Plus, activated with .ForallxQLPlus, includes all the

 rules of SL Plus, as well as the following exchange rules, which can